Margaret Jane: Collision and sinking

 On July 31, 1980, Margaret Jane was returning an injured crew member to Lunenburg after three days of scallop fishing with an 18-member crew.
-Cape Beaver, a steel-plated 160-foot wetfish trawler owned by National Sea Products, was undergoing her first shakedown cruise in Nova Scotia waters and had dignitaries on-board.
+Cape Beaver, a steel-plated 160-foot wetfish trawler owned by National Sea Products, was undergoing her first shakedown cruise in Nova Scotia waters and had dignitaries on board.

 At approximately 12:00 p.m.
 (ADT), Margaret Jane was hit on the port side by Cape Beaver in dense fog.
 The incident occurred about six kilometers from Lunenburg, near West Ironbound Island.
 The large ice-cutting ball on the bow of Cape Beaver sliced through the side of the Margaret Jane.
-After the collision, some crewmembers jumped overboard into the Atlantic Ocean and others scrambled into the boat’s life raft.
+After the collision, some crewmembers jumped overboard into the Atlantic Ocean and others scrambled into the boat's life raft.
 Within two minutes, the Margaret Jane was submerged by water and sank.
 Four crewmembers of the Margaret Jane died in the incident.
 Some crew members from Cape Beaver jumped into a life boat and helped rescue survivors.
 The Cape Beaver boat and crew was not injured and returned to the National Sea Products wharf with rescued crew members from the Margaret Jane.
 Four injured men were taken to hospital in the incident and the other 10 members of the crew were unharmed after being rescued.

-A television film crew from NBC was aboard Cape Beaver and captured footage of the collision and aftermath.
+A television film crew from CBC was aboard Cape Beaver and captured footage of the collision and aftermath.
 The video footage was aired on national television across the United States.